15. What Every Tier Wants (Exec to Supplier)

 Executive / sponsor

 What the exec owes downward: stable goals that do not shift weekly, in-room tradeoff decisions when engineering brings the evidence (not hallway overrides), day-grade resource unblocking when the engineering lead names a blocker, and a clear definition of "done enough to ship."
-An executive who only consumes without delivering these outputs is an exec whose team will stop surfacing real risk.
+An executive who takes the decision asks and the tradeoff evidence without closing the call keeps the risk item open.
+It will run through every weekly review unchanged — re-reported, re-acknowledged, unresolved — while the work that needs that decision queues behind it.

 PM

-• early signal when assumptions break — a PM who hears about a schedule shift from the exec is a PM who has failed in the system design, not as a person
+- early signal when assumptions break — if the PM hears about a schedule shift from the exec, the information routing is broken

 What the PM owes downward: transparent escalation when a contract breaks (not a complaint — a named artifact gap, a blocked decision, a date), dependency hygiene in the one-page update, and a cadence that does not add overhead faster than it removes ambiguity.